MonsieurETH/Lors/README.md

 ## Project Status

-As for the interpreter, most of the tests proposed in the book have been successfully implemented.
-There are a few minor issues with some tests not passing, but these should be easily resolved.
-The next step is to finalize the corrections for these tests and proceed with the second part of the project, which is the compiler.
-However, having gained valuable experience in coding a medium-sized project in Rust, I feel that this is a good moment to step back from the project and work on something different before continuing.
+As for the interpreter, most of the tests proposed in the book have been successfully passed.
+There are some minor problems with two tests that do not pass (related to fields and inheritance), but they should be easily resolved.
+The next step is to proceed with the second part of the project, which is the bytecode compiler.

 ## Contributing